dimitrijer/website/cv.md

     * Was a part of the effort to convert a legacy, monolithic backend service to microservice architecture.
-    * Designed and built a proxy that allowed WebSocket frontends to communicate with backend services in proprietary binary protocol, eventually taking over as the main edge service.
+    * Designed and built a proxy that allowed WebSocket frontends to communicate with backend services in proprietary binary protocol.
+This service eventually became the edge service for all clients.
-    * Introduced several significant concepts to backend teams over the years, including observability, in terms of ubiquitous metrics and distributed tracing, modern build tools and CI/CD pipeline, continuous code quality and centralized linting, and message queues serving as central events pipeline.
+    * Introduced several significant concepts to backend teams over the years, including key-value stores, message queues, observability in terms of ubiquitous metrics and distributed tracing, modern build tools and CI/CD pipeline, continuous code quality and code health metrics and centralized linting.

-- Oct 2009 - May 2014: *Junior Teaching Assistant*, Seminar of Astronomy,
+- October 2009 - May 2014: *Junior Teaching Assistant*, Seminar of Astronomy,
   [Petnica Science Center](http://petnica.rs)

     * Taught basics of programming to high-school students at the seminar, i.e.